Alarming Escalation In Child Sexual Abuse Online Revealed By Global Threat Assessment 2023

-latest report shows 87% increase in reported child sexual abuse material; conversations with children on social gaming platforms can escalate into high-risk grooming situations within 19 seconds; AI is now being used to generate child sexual abuse material.
+WeProtect Global Alliance's latest report shows 87% increase in reported child sexual abuse material Conversations with children on social gaming platforms can escalate into high-risk grooming situations within 19 seconds AI is now being used to generate child sexual abuse material.

-WeProtect Global Alliance ( ) has released its fourth Global Threat Assessment Report, which revealed there has been an 87% increase in reported child sexual abuse material cases since 2019, with over 32 million reports globally (NCMEC).
+Dubai, United Arab Emirates- WeProtect Global Alliance has released its fourth Global Threat Assessment Report, which revealed there has been an 87% increase in reported child sexual abuse material cases since 2019, with over 32 million reports globally (NCMEC).
 The findings underscore the pressing need for a coordinated, multi-faceted response to protect the world's children from this escalating threat.

 The report, which provides critical insights into the threats children face online in 2023, also found there has been a 360% increase in self-generated sexual imagery of 7-10-year-olds from 2020 to 2022 (Internet Watch Foundation).
 Shockingly, it was also revealed that conversations with children on social gaming platforms can escalate into high-risk grooming situations within 19 seconds, with an average grooming time of just 45 minutes.
 Social gaming environments that facilitate adult-child intermingling, exchanging virtual gifts and public ranking systems, significantly increase these risks.